hapijs/.github/SUPPORT.md

 ## Commercial Support

-When free support is not enough, commercial licensing and support plans are available.
-Please visit the [hapi support page](https://hapi.dev/support/) for more information and pricing.
+Commercial licensing and support is available for legacy versions (v16, v17, v18, and v19).
+Please visit the [hapi support page](https://hapi.dev/support/) for more information.